mehtaharsh16/daniel.feldroy.com/posts/whats-the-best-thing-about-working-for-octopus-energy-part-1.md

 Yet when I think about it, the business isn't the best thing of working for Octopus.
 I can think of other companies with similar explosive growth, some of whom I interviewed when Octopus reached out to me.

-## What is the best part of working for Octopus Energy?
+## What is the best about working for Octopus Energy?

 The answer is forthcoming in an article I'll be releasing on Thursday, June 10th.
 Stay tuned!